Mask-of-the-Fractal-Abyss/My-Projects/index.md

 The card design is minimalist, so I can focus on prototyping lots of cards fast, make sure they fit nicely into the lore, encourage interesting gameplay, and are balanced.

 Eventually I will make a digital, online version of this game, but that's on the backburner for now.

+---
+#### Chess Dynasties, Digital Board Game = Co-Developer:
+###### JUNE 2018 - PRESENT
+This game has an interesting relationship with Super Fortress, in that I met some people online who were already discussing working on a digital version of a very similar game.
+My version of the game has since diverged, and is much different, but I am still very much invested in this project.
+For this project I have learned some C# for Unity, and continue to expand on my skills in that language.